learn-co-curriculum/react-dq-props-state/README.md

 ## Directions:

 - Understanding the data associated with both the `MasterHog` as well as the `BabyHog` components, _plan out_ what data should be kept as state vs. props in each component and then implement it
 - Make use of the `src/db.js` file (import it!).
 Hint: arrays can be mapped and return JSX!
-Just because the starter code has three `BabyHog` components written in doesn't mean its an ideal solution
+Just because the starter code has three `BabyHog` components written in doesn't mean it's an ideal solution
 - Depending on the `BabyHog` eye color, a different image should be rendered (several are being imported in the `BabyHog` component)
 - While the `changeWeight` method has been implemented in `BabyHog`, it is not 'hooked up' to the component.
-Make sure the function is invoked so our hogs can grow and shrink when either of the button's are clicked.
+Make sure the function is invoked so our hogs can grow and shrink when either of the buttons are clicked.
 (Consider how `MasterHog`'s `changeEyeColor` method is 'hooked up' if you are stuck here)